 Does a microphone change your voice?
 Microphones, like all audio equipment, will alter the sound of your voice.
-Some microphones capture voice more accurately than others, but all do alter sound in one way or another.
-On top of that, the way you hear your own voice is different than the way your voice actually sounds.
+Some microphones capture voice more accurately than others, but all mics alter sound in one way or another.
+On top of that, how you hear your own voice is different from how your voice actually sounds.

 So the disparity is twofold: the way your voice actually sounds is not the same as the way you hear it naturally, and on top of that, microphones will slightly alter the sound of your voice.
 Let’s dive into these two factors in more detail and help answer why hearing your voice in playback sounds so strange.

 Hearing Your Voice In Audio Playback

 In my career as an audio engineer, I’ve worked with many novice speakers that are fairly new to using microphones.
 The most common comment has to do with how their voice sounds different in recording and playback.

 When hearing your recorded voice for the first time, it will undoubtedly sound strange.
 This is totally normal.
 Don’t worry; you’ll get used to it!

 As mentioned, there are two main reasons for this.

 How Microphones Alter Your Voice

 Even the most accurate microphones will alter the sound of your voice.
 With accurate microphones, this change is negligible but still exists.
 Several factors cause this alteration:

 - Microphone polar pattern, placement, and proximity effect